Total Hip Replacement

-Surgical Technique: Patient Positioning, Limb Control, and Fluoroscopic Navigation
+Surgical Technique: Patient Positioning, Limb Control, and Fluoroscopy-Assisted Computer Navigation

 During a hip replacement using the Direct Anterior Approach, the patient is positioned supine on a traction table (the Hana® table) that allows independent positioning of the limbs during surgery.
 This position facilitates the use of C-arm fluoroscopy.
-C-arm fluoroscopy is an intra-operative x-ray camera that projects images on a computer monitor in the operating room and is used to navigate the position of the hip socket and stem in real time during the procedure.
+C-arm fluoroscopy is an intra-operative x-ray camera that projects images on a computer monitor in the operating room and is used to navigate the position of the hip socket and stem in real-time during the procedure.
+The fluoroscopic images are analyzed by computer software (VELYSTM Hip Navigation system), which registers multiple anatomic landmarks in order to calculate socket position, leg length, and offset.
 This allows the surgeon to make small adjustments intra-operatively, in order to ensure an anatomic reconstruction.

 After a direct anterior total hip replacement, patients may immediately weight bear as tolerated, with no restrictions.
 Specific physical therapy protocols are available on the website and will be initiated by your physical therapist.